Topic Covered in this Article

 - Such person can not make sales through any e-commerce portal like Amazon or Flipkart.

-- Such person is liable to pay tax on purchases of goods or services from un-registered persons under reverse charge.
-Such tax is be calculated using the normal GST rates.
+- Such person is liable to pay tax on purchases of goods or services from un-registered persons and on import of services under reverse charge.
+Such tax is be calculated using the normal GST rates and CGST and SGST will apply even if purchase is from outside state.

 - Such person should mention the words “composition taxable person, not eligible to collect tax on supplies” at the top of the bill of supply issued by him.